OtlotlengMajuja/OTLMAJ363_BCL2401_F01_Otlotleng-Majuja-DJS04/README.md

 ## Overall Learning Experience

-Academically speaking, working on this project provides a comprehensive understanding of object-oriented programming, event handling, and data manipulation in JavaScript.
+Working on this project provided a comprehensive understanding of object-oriented programming, event handling, and data manipulation in JavaScript.